 In general, both local and central DP provide strong context-free theoretical guarantees against worst-case adversaries \cite{context}.
 Context-free means the adversary can possess arbitrary background knowledge of a user's data (except her specific input instance).
-In other words, the definition of (L)DP is too strong and regardless of scenarios where particular context or prior knowledge of the data is available.
-Such scenarios exist for many applications, for instance, in Internet of Things (IoT), distribution of context related to sensor data plays critical role in distributed data transmission and computation \cite{IOT}; another example is location based services, people have a higher likelihood to be at some locations than others; such as in Pairs, people are more likely closer to Eiffel tower than a coffee shop nearby\cite{Geo}.
+In other words, the definition of (L)DP is too strong and regardless of scenarios where the particular context or prior knowledge of the data is available.
+Such scenarios exist in many applications.
+For instance, in Internet of Things (IoT), the prior distribution of context related to sensor data plays a critical role in distributed data transmission and computation \cite{IOT}.
+Another example is location-based services: people have a higher likelihood to be at some locations than others; such as in Paris, people are more likely closer to Eiffel tower than a coffee shop nearby\cite{Geo}.
 In mobile-health data collection, background knowledge such as the likelihood of people having certain diseases is available through previously published medical studies\cite{bound}.
-When background information is available, (L)DP fails to capture the explicit privacy leakage of user or the information gain at the adversary.
+When background information is available, (L)DP fails to capture the explicit privacy leakage of users or the information gain at the adversary.
 On the other hand, for a given utility, (L)DP may not always be feasible depending on the privacy budget\cite{freelunch}.
-Although approximate $(\epsilon,\delta)$-(L)DP is introduced \cite{deltadp,TCS-042} to realize an achievable mechanism, the non-negative addend $\delta$ could be large enough (close to 1) to provide limited privacy guarantee.
+Although approximated $(\epsilon,\delta)$-(L)DP is introduced \cite{TCS-042} to realize an achievable mechanism, the non-negative addend $\delta$ could be large enough (close to 1) to provide limited privacy guarantee.